English

 • Honors Literary Genres and Composition

-Covering the same material as the College Prep course, the Honors course has additional reading assignments, more demanding standards for writing assignments, and works at an accelerated pace.
+First-year English Honors is a two-semester course that stresses the use of the English language through composition and discussion.
+The course introduces students to various literary genres, with an emphasis on world literature.
+The course also includes vocabulary development, grammar, and related language skills.
+Covering the same material as the college-prep course, the Honors course has additional reading assignments, more demanding standards for writing assignments, and works at an accelerated pace.
 Honors students are expected to possess advanced skills in writing, reading comprehension and grammar and also be eager and proactive to improve those skills.
 Students should anticipate 45 minutes of homework each night.

 • American Literature and Composition